msatori/e-commerce-sqlize/README.md

  # E-Commerce-Sqlize [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

  ## Description
-   Sequelize driven backend for an e-commerce platform, compatible with a MySql database.
+   Sequelize driven backend for an e-commerce platform.
+Refactored from an Express.js API to be compatible with a      MySql database.

+   **Click on photo below to view video demonstration via InsomniaCore.

   ## Table of Contents (Optional)